kiokojackson81-rgb/betechops/VERCEL_DEPLOY.md

 Important note about SQLite

-- The local dev `.env` uses SQLite (DATABASE_URL=file:./prisma/dev.db).
-SQLite is not suitable for Vercel since serverless functions have an ephemeral filesystem.
+- This repo is configured for Postgres in production.
+Ensure `DATABASE_URL` uses a `postgresql://` scheme.
-- For production on Vercel you MUST use a hosted database (Postgres, MySQL, Planetscale, etc.).
+- Local SQLite is no longer used by default; any `dev.db` is ignored.
+Use a local Postgres if you want dev parity.

 Database migrations and seeding

-- Use `npx prisma migrate deploy` to run migrations in CI (Vercel build won't run migrations automatically).
-Your CI or deployment pipeline should run migrations before starting the app.
+- CI uses `npx prisma migrate deploy` (see `.github/workflows/prisma-and-vercel.yml`).
 - If you need to seed data, run `node prisma/seed.js` once against the production DB (be careful not to overwrite production data).

 Recommended workflow